 Cost-sharing for necessary emergency services furnished outof-network is the same as for such services furnished innetwork.

 You are covered for emergency medical care worldwide.
-See "Worldwide emergency/urgent coverage" later in this section for more detail. \$120 copay per visit for Medicare-covered emergency room visits.
+See "Worldwide emergency/urgent coverage" later in this section for more detail. condition, you pay \$0 for the emergency room visit.